MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 :::image type="content" source="images/bap-configuration-6-ii.png" alt-text="Diagram of basic audio profile configuration 6 II.":::

 The PC is connected to a coordinated set of audio devices.
-The set is capable of processing 2 channels of audio with each member processing a single channel.
+The set is capable of processing two channels of audio with each member processing a single channel.

 | Use Case Examples | Windows Audio Settings | Bluetooth Controller Settings |
 |---|---|---|